Yandex Cloud

 CREATE TEXT SEARCH CONFIGURATION public.my_config ( COPY = pg_catalog.<configuration> );

-In your SQL query, specify the language configuration obtained in the previous step.
+In your SQL query, specify the language configuration from the previous step.

-4. Create a dictionary named my_dictionary in the DB:
+4. Create a dictionary called my_dictionary in your database:

 CREATE TEXT SEARCH DICTIONARY my_dictionary (